rentpath/identity.js/README.md

 ### Bundling

-To prepare code for a release, process the library through a number of filters to convert the ES6 into widely usable (read: _antique_) Javascript.
-One command performs all the work:
+To prepare code for a release, process the library to convert the ES6 into widely usable (read: _antique_) Javascript.
+Two commands perform the work:

 ```
+$ webpack --debug --devtool sourcemap --output-pathinfo --config webpack.config.js
-$ webpack -d
+$ webpack --config webpack.config.production.js
 ```

-The output is _./bundle.js_ and _./bundle.map.js_.
+The output of the first command is *./dist/identity-*version*.js* and *./dist/identity-*version*.js.map*.
+The second command produces *./dist/identity-*version*.min.js* and *./dist/identity-*version*.min.js.map*. *version* is a string like `1.1.0` defined by semantic versioning.
+The version number can be modified in the *package.json*.

 Commit these new files to the repo and use Github to construct a new release.